 Chimney stacks

 Repair category -

-Notes None.
+Notes No chimney stacks.

-Roofing including roof space Repair category 2 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Roofing including roof space Repair category 2 Notes Affected by general ageing and weathering.
+Moss growth may retain unwanted moisture.
+Insulation within the inspected roof space does not meet current Building Standards.
+There is an area of damaged roofing felt linings within the roof space.
+Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There is some moss growth on the roof tiles.
-There is some deterioration of sarking boards within the roof space.
-The provision for insulation within the roof space can be improved in line with current recommendations.

 Rainwater fittings

 Repair category 1

-Notes No significant defects evident.
+Notes No significant defects noted.
+Regular maintenance will be necessary to prevent blockage/leakage.